Gamelan outside Indonesia: Mexico

 The first gamelan in Mexico is that owned by the Indonesian Embassy in Mexico City since the 1990s.
-It is a bronce Javanese slendro gamelan, but it started to be used and became active since young Mexican music students were convened by Fitra Ismu Kusumo, an Indonesian student in Mexico, and began using and playing this gamelan in 2002 and founded the group Indra Swara.
-Currently in Mexico there are at least four sets of gamelan: a Surakartan style steel slendro pelog gamelan, and a Javanese slendro bronce gamelan, both owned by the Embassy of Indonesia in Mexico City; and gamelan Asep Mangsa(gamelan humo del tiempo), a Javanese pelog gamelan, and gamelan Barudak, a Sundanese degung gamelan, both owned by Indra Swara.
+It is a bronze Javanese slendro gamelan, but it became active after young Mexican music students were brought together by Fitra Ismu Kusumo, an Indonesian student in Mexico, and began using and playing this gamelan in 2002 and founded the group Indra Swara.

+Currently in Mexico there are at least four sets of gamelan: a Surakartan-style steel slendro pelog gamelan and a Javanese slendro bronze gamelan, both owned by the Embassy of Indonesia in Mexico City; gamelan Asep Mangsa (gamelan humo del tiempo), a Javanese pelog gamelan; and gamelan Barudak, a Sundanese degung gamelan, both owned by Indra Swara.